fanxylab/OmicsPipe/README.md

 ## Overview

 The [OmicsPipe](https://github.com/fanxylab/OmicsPipe.git) pipeline for processing RNA, ATAC and CHIP data.
 The pipeline is built on [Makeflow](https://cctools.readthedocs.io/en/latest/makeflow/) workflow system.
-It will be your good choice with the strong readability,  flexible extensibility and large scale distributed computing.
+It will be your good choice with the excellent features of strong readability, flexible extensibility and large scale distributed computing.

 ## Installation